presiannedyalkov/UI-Experiment/readme.md

 H1: Der Mittelwert von der Anzahl gekauften Produkten unter die Bedingung von farbigen Tasten ist größer als den Mittelwert der Anzahl gekauften Produkten unter die Bedingung von schwarze oder farblose Tasten.

+### Assumptions (HH)

 ## Experimental design
 // not the same as the Experiment section in the app readme

+We have divided 36 products into 6 Categories.
+The products have a brief description, and the user has to decide if they are willing to add it to the cart or not.
+We randomize the positions of each product inside each category, the order of the categories, as well as the color of the CTA for each category.The general idea here is to create a balanced array of possibilities.
+The data of the user's clicks are recorded and sent to a database, where it will be automatically analyzed.

+The tiles have an image, a headline and two buttons - "Add to List" and "No".
+An additional element is shown under each tile every time the user makes a decision to add or not to add the product - it forces the user to answer the question "How possible is it to buy this item?" on a 1-5 Likert scale.

 ### Possible confounding variables
 ### External validity and possible threats